kelu124/pyusbus/README.md

   * Initial config.
 Works for UP20 probe, yielding enveloppe.
   * Also added a Convex probe, which yields RF signals.
   * Adding [Convex pictures of a phantom](/probes/CONV/)
-  * saveImage added to UP20 with correct mm markers
+  * saveImage added to UP20 with correct distance (mm) markers

 # Todo

 * __High priority__
-  * Explore content of [arrays](/experiments/payloads/) for both UP20 and Convex
+  * Explore content of [arrays](/experiments/payloads/) for both UP20 and Convex.
+Support from users welcome ;)
   * Add correct ratios for images
-  * Create gifs from loops
 * __Medium__
   * Improve documentation
   * Better get the APIs different options